mafalb/ansible-collection-ansible/README.md

 Role for installing molecule.
 Molecule helps with testing ansible roles or collections.
 Use it local or with CI.

+Molecule installs into a virtualenv without site packages, so there are minimal changes necessary on your system.

 ### Basic Usage

 ```ansible